 - Revive: the Scorpio Turret has a chance of reviving badly damaged allies when deployed

-- Guided Missile: your Scorpio Turret launches guided missiles in addition to its normal fire
+- Guided Missile: The Scorpio Turret launches guided missiles in addition to its normal fire

 - Supply Drop: the Scorpio Turret ocasionally fires out supplies

-- Stat: killing an enemy temporarily increases health regeneration for both you and any nearby allies
+- Stat: killing an enemy temporarily increases health regeneration for both the player and any nearby allies

 First Unlock (Level 5): Berserk

 |Brawler Tree||Tank Tree||Blaster Tree|